 Play it Safe

 Most personal injury settlements are paid out as one lump sum, making it nearly impossible to separate taxable portions from the non-taxable.
+In addition to consulting a tax expert, it’s advisable to discuss your settlement with your personal injury claim attorney in Indianapolis.
 Your best bet is to play it safe and turn your taxes over to a tax attorney, accountant, or other tax expert and let them file on your behalf.
 Failure to properly report taxes, even if you were not aware of your tax liability, will result in fines and penalties from the IRS.